kevinobee/Docker.PesterRunner/README.md

 Tests Passed: 0, Failed: 0, Skipped: 0, Pending: 0, Inconclusive: 0
 ```

 In the instance shown above no Pester tests were detected so no activities were actually tested.
-Add some tests to the current directory or point the `/test` volume mount at a location containing Pester tests and these will be run by the `pester-runner` coontainer.
+Add some tests to the current directory or point the `/test` volume mount at a location containing Pester tests and these will be run by the `pester-runner` container.

 `Docker` is also available, it can be used to mount a volume sharing the `/var/run/docker.sock` from the host, to execute docker commands.